ThisIsMissEm/node-websocket-server/README.md

 `ws.createServer()` and `ws.Server()` takes an options object as its only parameter.
 The options object has a these
 defaults:

-		{ version: "draft75"  // [string] Maybe be either draft75 or draft76
-		, origin: "*"         // [string | array] Any valid domain name
-		, subprotocol: null   // [string | array]
+		{ debug: false,       // Boolean:         Show debug information.
+	  , version: "auto"     // String:          Value must be either: draft75, draft76, auto
+	  , origin: "*"         // String, Array:   A match for a valid connection origin , subprotocol: null   // String, Array:   A match for a valid connection subprotocol.
 	  }

 After a websocket client connects to the server, the server will emit the `'connection'` event, with the `ws/connection` instance for the connection.
-This signifies that the connection has undertaken the necessary websocket handshaking and is now ready to send and receive data.
+This means that the connection has undertaken the necessary websocket handshaking and is now ready to send and receive data.

+**NOTE:** Currently the origin and subprotocols are not strictly checked, this will be added in future versions.

 ### server.listen(port, host) ###

 The same as the `http.Server` listen method.

+### server.send(client_id, message) ###

+Sends `message` to the client with `id` of `client_id`.

 ### server.broadcast(message) ###